-- Relieving side effects from surgery is an important part of cancer care and treatment.
+Relieving side effects is an important part of cancer care and treatment.
 This is called symptom management, palliative care , or supportive care.
 Talk with your health care team about any side effects from surgery you may experience.
 This includes any new side effects or a change in side effects.

 Common side effects of cancer surgery

 Side effects of cancer surgery may include the following:

 Pain.
 It is common to have some pain after any surgery.
 The amount and location of the pain depends on many factors, including: